Reading Time: 11 minutes

 But working from home is not all about hot buttered toast and endless cups of tea.
 While the OwlLabs team focuses on the positives of WFH, according to another survey, 75% of the respondents have experienced burnout at work, with 40% saying it happened during the pandemic.

-2020 marks the beginning of an era when remote working is the new norm and it’s up to all of us whether the new norm will bring lifestyle improvements or change that nobody likes.1 in 2 people won’t return to jobs that don’t offer remote work and 81% think their employer will support remote work after COVID.
+2020 marked the beginning of an era when remote working is the new norm, but this has continues well into 2022, with many companies offering work from home options as standard.
+Ad such, it’s up to all of us whether the new norm will bring lifestyle improvements or a change that nobody likes.1 in 2 people won’t return to jobs that don’t offer remote work and 81% think their employer will support remote work after COVID.
 Click To Tweet

 If you haven’t quite got the remote business setup and productivity part right yet, be sure to check out our articles series:

 - How to set up a fully remote business